 - The 2.4GHz band is the lowest band that can be used worldwide.
 It is internationally harmonized — it can be used in just about any country.
 This makes it the first choice for almost all commercial products.
 When a company develops RF technology, they want the highest possible return on investment, and that means they want marketability in as many places as possible.

 - Microwave ovens operate at 2.45GHz, the resonant frequency of water molecules.
 This frequency of electromagnetic energy causes water molecules to vibrate, resulting in friction between them, which generates heat.
 This is how microwave cooking works.
 The important point here is that 2.4GHz radio transmissions are quickly absorbed by water and by objects containing water — including animals and people — and converted to heat.
 When that happens, the signal is gone.

 - A universe of DMX is not actually very much data and does not need a lot of bandwidth.
 Wired DMX uses a 250kbps link, a fraction of the bandwidth we routinely use for streaming audio and video on the Internet.
 In general terms, the 2.4GHz band provides a total of 100MHz of bandwidth.
 The 5.8GHz band provides 150MHz of bandwidth.
 The much lower 900MHz band is smaller and provides only 26MHz of bandwidth.
 Because of how things have worked out with regulatory agencies, there is more room as the higher frequencies.
 Even so, the carefully designed RC4Magic-900 system supports four simultaneous full-spec DMX universes at 900MHz in any one location.
 With just a few hundred feet of physical separation, many more systems can be operated nearby.

-- The 900MHz band can only be used in The United States, Canada, Brazil, Singapore, and Australia.
+- The 900MHz band can only be used in the USA, Canada, Brazil, Australia, and New Zealand.
 Because this is the most limited of all the bands, it is used far less for industrial applications than the other bands are.
 It is less congested, from an RF perspective, and we expect it will remain that way.